Recycling/Disposing of Computer Equipment and Cellular Devices

 Policy Number: 301

-When an office or department needs to recycle or transfer equipment containing confidential
+When an office or department needs to recycle or transfer University owned electronic

-information, it must be delivered to Information Technology Services (ITS) at the
+equipment, it must be delivered to Information Technology Services (ITS) at the Technology

 I. If the computer equipment is being redeployed by ITS to a campus department, the equipment will be re-initialized using the U.S. Department of Defense (DOD) methods, reloaded with University licensed operating system and programs, and then distributed to another user on campus and a Form A completed to designate the new location of the equipment.